carpentries-incubator/workflows-nextflow/episodes/03-processes.md

 At minimum a process block must contain a `script` block.

-The `script` block is a string statement that defines the command that is executed by the process to carry out its task.
+The `script` block is a string "statement" that defines the command that is executed by the process to carry out its task.
 These are normally the commands you would run on a terminal.

 A process contains only one script block, and it must be the last statement when the process contains input and output declarations.

-The script block can be a simple string  or multi-line string.
-Multi-line strings simplifies the writing of non trivial scripts composed by multiple commands spanning over multiple lines.
+The script block can be a simple string in single quotes e.g. `"samtools index ref1.sorted.bam"` .
+For commands that span multiple lines you can encase the command in the triple quote.

 For example:

 ~~~
 process multi_line {